gvwilson/sensibleadventures/bookster/new.md

 awkwardly, then fumbled with the buttons on her pants.
 It was hard to do small things when she couldn't feel half her fingers.

 "Hold on."
-Saedie crossed to her, scowling when she tried to block her mother's hands.
+Saedanne crossed to her, scowling when she tried to block her mother's hands.
 "Oh, stop fussing.
 I've changed your diaper, I can do up your pants."
 She fastened the three buttons and tugged the laces on her shirt tight.

 "Where did paere put my boots?" she asked.

 "I don't know."
-Saedie followed her down the stairs.
+Saedanne followed her down the stairs.
 "Erileine, where are you going?"

 "I told you, I have to find Razi.
 He's the only one who speaks enough Praczny to talk to them."
 She veered into the kitchen.
 "Is there any